opensciencegrid/user-school-2019/docs/materials/day4/part2-ex2-stashcache-shared.md

 ### Copy to your `public` space on OSG Connect

 StashCache provides a public space for you to store data which can be accessed through the caching servers.
-First, you need to move your blast database into this public directory.
+First, you need to move your BLAST database into this public directory.
-If you remember the "public" directory in your home directory on the OSG Connect server `training.osgconnect.net`, it's this location where you will place files that need to end up in the StashCache data origin.

 You have already placed files in the `~/stash/public` directory in the previous exercise in order for it to be accessible to the HTTP proxies.
 The same directory is accessible to StashCache.